Estimating Koopman operators with sketching to provably learn large scale dynamical systems: Acknowledgements

 \section{Acknowledgements}

 This paper is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 819789).
-L. R. acknowledges the financial support of the European Research Council (grant SLING 819789), the AFOSR project FA9550-18-1-7009 (European Office of Aerospace Research and Development), the EU H2020-MSCA-RISE project NoMADS - DLV-777826, and the Center for Brains, Minds and Machines (CBMM), funded by NSF STC award CCF-1231216.
+L. R. acknowledges the financial support of the European Research Council (grant SLING 819789), the AFOSR projects FA9550-18-1-7009, FA9550-17-1-0390 and BAA-AFRL-AFOSR-2016-0007 (European Office of Aerospace Research and Development), the EU H2020-MSCA-RISE project NoMADS - DLV-777826, and the Center for Brains, Minds and Machines (CBMM), funded by NSF STC award CCF-1231216.
+M. P., V. K. and P. N. acknowledge financial support from PNRR MUR project PE0000013-FAIR and the European Union (Projects 951847 and 101070617).